 Ask your midwife or whoever’s caring for you about which snacks to have on hand during the birth.
-Things people often recommend are banana chips, dates or any kind of high-energy snacks that are easy to grab and eat as needed.
-Another thing that can be really helpful are ice chips or a heat pack, which can be really nice when applied to your lower back with pressure to help with contractions.
-Also remember to stay hydrated during birth.
-Have your water and perhaps electrolytes or coconut water to give you that an extra boost of energy.
-Think about things like bath salts, essential oils and massage oils, and in the early stages, you might also want to do an enema.
-Consider whatever you need to make the space really helpful to you during the birth.
+Things people often recommend are banana chips, dates, or any kind of high-energy snacks that are easy to grab and eat as needed.
+Another thing that can be really helpful is ice chips or a heat pack, which can be really nice when applied to your lower back with pressure to help with contractions.
+Also, remember to stay hydrated during birth.
+Have your water and perhaps electrolytes or coconut water to give you that extra boost of energy.
+Think about things like bath salts, essential oils, and massage oils, and in the early stages, you might also want to do an enema.
+Consider whatever you need to make the space really helpful to you during birth.

 - Carefully communicate your plan

 When you’re communicating these things to the people around you, you might want to make a list of things for your partner to do as labor begins: calling the babysitter, heating up the heat pack, getting the yoga ball out from the basement, et cetera.
 Consider all those things and have them set up beforehand so that you feel totally calm.
 It’s kind of like packing your hospital bag.
 Think about how you present the items.
 Can you put them in a nice basket instead of having just cardboard boxes around your room?
 Make it a pampering space and as sanctuary-like as possible.

 - Have the car seat ready to go

 Just in case you need to drive to the hospital or even for the next day, you won’t want to be dealing with installing the car seat after you’ve had a newborn.
 My husband and I have had several fights after the births specifically around this.
 So that’s something that you want to set up in advance.